 A prolific scorer for a midfielder, former Barnsley captain Neil Redfearn finally retired from playing in 2008 after spells in the lower leagues with a number of teams.

 It was during this time that Redfearn got his first taste of management with spells as caretaker manager of Halifax Town and York City as well as permanent roles at Scarborough and Northwich Victoria.

-In 2013 upon the appointment of Brian McDermott as Leeds United manager, Neil Redfearn took on the role of first team coach at the club.
+In 2013 upon the appointment of Brian McDermott as Leeds United manager, he took on the role of first team coach at the club.

-Milanic was sacked by Cellino after only 32 days and Neil Redfearn was once again back in the hot seat with the title “Head Coach”.
+Milanic was sacked by Cellino after only 32 days and Redfearn was once again back in the hot seat as the club’s new head coach.

-Redfearn’s tenure lasted for 33 games, winning 11 and drawing seven before being replaced at the end of the season by Uwe Rosler.
-He then returned back to his former role as head of the club’s academy.
+Unfortunately his tenure lasted just 33 games and having won 11 games and drawing seven he was replaced at the end of the season by Uwe Rosler and returned to his former role as head of the club’s academy.

-In July 2015, Redfearn left his role as head of Leeds United’s academy claiming that the club made his position ‘untenable’ and that they had ‘refused to let him take up the position’.
+In July 2015, Redfearn left the Elland Road side claiming that the club made his position ‘untenable’ and that they had ‘refused to let him take up the position he was promised’.

-Unfortunately Redfearn’s time at the club was short-lived and he was sacked in February 2016 after one win in nine games left the club in the relegation places.
+Unfortunately his time at the club was short-lived and he was sacked in February 2016 after one win in nine games left the club in the relegation places.

 Neil Redfearn: Premier League Statistics